Interop-Bridges/Windows-Azure-File-System-Durability-Plugin/Readme.txt

 ============
 Architecture is similar to http://waacceleratorumbraco.codeplex.com/

 Master copy of all writable, modifiable files is kept in Windows Azure blob Storage.
 Each VM instance (1..N) runs this plugin exe in the background and it synchronizes files with master blob storage periodically.
 User can configure this duration using a setting in serviceconfiguration.cscfg file.
 The same configuration file also contain settings for blob storage account credential and blob container to be used.

 Instead of writing our own synchronization logic, we rely on Microsoft Sync Framework’s file synchronization provider.

 Sync Framework’s file synchronization provider is designed to correctly handle local concurrent operations by other applications on files that may be part of an ongoing synchronization operation.
 If a local concurrent change has happened on a file after the last change detection pass on the replica, either on the source or the destination, to prevent loss of the concurrent change, any changes to that file will not be synchronized until the next synchronization session (or the next change detection pass, if the application is using explicit change detection).

 If the user provisions a new instance, the FileSystemDurabilityPlugin exe makes sure to copy files from master blob storage to local file system.
 So before the role starts, applications gets all required files on local host.

 Original Sample
 ===============
-This plugin is entirely based on http://code.msdn.microsoft.com/Synchronizing-Files-to-a14ecf57 sample written by Sync Framework team.
+This plugin is entirely based on http://code.msdn.microsoft.com/Synchronizing-Files-to-a14ecf57 sample written by Microsoft Sync Framework team.
 This is just a Windows Azure plugin wrapper on top of it.

 Requirement
 ===========
 You need to use Windows Azure SDK 1.4 Refresh available in the Web Platform Installer.
 Please make sure that you have installed version number 1.4.20407.2049.

 How to Install this plugin?
 ===========================
 Option-1) Build from source
 ---------------------------
-- As we do not distribute Microsoft Sync Framework runtime, download ProviderServices-v2.1-x64-ENU.msi and Synchronization-v2.1-x64-ENU.msi and copy them to "synnfx" folder in the Visual Studio Solution.
-- Install Microsoft Sync Framework 2.1 SDK runtime (Synchronization-v2.1-x64-ENU.msi).
+- Install following Microsoft Sync Framework 2.1 runtimes needed for the plugin.
+These msi
+  1) ProviderServices-v2.1-x64-ENU.msi
+  2) Synchronization-v2.1-x64-ENU.msi

 - Build the Visual Studio Solution.
 It will produce binaries in FileSystemDurabilityPlugin\bin\debug folder as shown bellow,

 <SolutionDir>\FileSystemDurabilityPlugin\bin\debug
 │   FileSystemDurabilityPlugin.csplugin
 │   FileSystemDurabilityPlugin.exe